Skip to content

 Physical Object and Visual Work

-Physical things are the carriers of intellectual works, be they visual works or textual works.
+Physical things are the carriers of intellectual works, either visual works or textual works.
 The same visual work can be carried by many physical things, such as multiple copies (editions) of a print or photograph.
-Even multiple copies of a painting created manually to look the same would show the same visual work.
-It can be thought of as the image or impression that the object gives when looking at it.
+Multiple copies of a painting intentionally created to look the same would show the same visual work.
+It can be thought of as the image or visual impression that the object gives when looking at it, regardless of the materiality of the object.
+The Mona Lisa as a Work is instantly recognizable on a t-shirt as "the Mona Lisa", even though the painting in the Louvre is clearly a very different physical item.
+Similarly the same physical item might carry multiple visual works, such as a painting with a sketch on the reverse.

-Every human-made object with an intent to look a certain way is the carrier of a visual work, be that a two dimensional artwork such as a painting, a three dimensional artwork such as a statue, or a crafted three dimensional object such as armor, a plate, or a building.
+Every human-made object with an intent to look a certain way is the carrier of a visual work, and could be a primarily two dimensional artwork such as a painting, a three dimensional artwork such as a statue, or a crafted three dimensional object such as armor, a plate, or a building.

 This visual work is modeled as a VisualItem resource, associated with the HumanMadeObject instances via the shows property.
 The VisualItem then has various properties described below that are used to describe the different facets.